-The Best President's Day Sales You Can Shop Right Now
+The Best Presidents Day Sales You Can Shop Right Now

 Ending on February 28, get 10% off — that's $800 off! — any Avocado Mattress using the promo code SAVE10.

-President’s Day Bedding & Home Sales
+Presidents Day Bedding & Home Sales

 Using the promo code STOCKUP15, get 15% off all comforters, bedding, and more at Buffy.